-Why You'll Love It
+Why You'll Love This Pie

-- puff pastry sheet (I recommend Wewalka)
+- frozen puff pastry sheet (I recommend Wewalka)

-- large sweet apples (like honeycrisp)
+- large sweet apples (like honey crisp)

 - lemon juice

-- apricot preserves or apple jelly
+- apricot preserves (or any type)

 - lemon curd